gabrielflorit/script-8.github.io/README.md

 # script-8

 ## TODO
+- clicking new doesn't get rid of id in query param

 - add key listeners so we can play the game

 - add sound

 - add fps counter to iframe (perhaps a stats mode?)